Marc Bloch in World War II

 Marc Léopold Benjamin Bloch (/blɒk/; /fr/; 6 July 1886 – 16 June 1944) was a French historian.
 He was a founding member of the Annales School of French social history.
-Bloch specialised in medieval history and published widely on Medieval France.
+Marc Bloch specialised in medieval history and published widely on Medieval France.
 He worked at the Universities of Strasbourg (1920 to 1936), Paris (1936 to 1939), and the Montpellier (1941 to 1944).

 During World War II, Bloch volunteered for service, and was a logistician during the Phoney War.
 Involved in the Battle of Dunkirk and spending a brief time in Britain, he unsuccessfully attempted to secure passage to the United States.
 Returning to France, he found his ability to work curtailed by new antisemitic regulations.
 However, he applied for and received one of the few permits available, allowing Jews to continue working in the French university system.
 He had to leave Paris, and complained that the Nazi authorities had looted his apartment and stole his books; he was also forced to relinquish his position on the editorial board of Annales.
 Bloch worked in Montpellier until November 1942 when Germany invaded Vichy France.
 Bloch then joined the French Resistance, acting predominantly as a courier and translator.
 In 1944, he was captured in Lyon and executed by firing squad.
 Several of his books were published posthumously.

 Background

-Marc Bloch was a French historian.
-He was a founding member of the Annales School of French social history.
-Bloch specialised in medieval history and published widely on Medieval France over the course of his career.
-As an academic, he worked at the University of Strasbourg (1920 to 1936), the University of Paris (1936 to 1939), and the University of Montpellier (1941 to 1944).

 Born in Lyon to an Alsatian Jewish family, Bloch was raised in Paris, where his father—the classical historian Gustave Bloch—worked at Sorbonne University.
 Bloch was educated at various Parisian lycées and the École Normale Supérieure, and from an early age was affected by the antisemitism of the Dreyfus affair.
 During the First World War, he served in the French Army and fought at the First Battle of the Marne and the Somme.
 After the war, he was awarded his doctorate in 1918 and became a lecturer at the University of Strasbourg.
 There, he formed an intellectual partnership with modern historian Lucien Febvre.
 Together they founded the Annales School and began publishing the journal Annales d'histoire économique et sociale in 1929.